-People in permanent residential care require assistance with most activities.
-Their needs are assessed through the Aged Care Funding Instrument (ACFI), an assessment tool which looks at three different areas of care—activities of daily living, cognition and behaviour, and complex health care.
-This topic focuses on information from the ACFI assessments.
+When living at home is no longer an option, permanent residential aged care in a facility is available.
+People in permanent residential care may have complex care needs and can require assistance with a range of activities.
+Their needs are assessed through the Aged Care Funding Instrument (ACFI), an assessment tool which looks at three care domains—activities of daily living, cognition and behaviour, and complex health care.

-A snapshot of the people who were in permanent residential aged care on 30 June 2016 shows:
+A snapshot of the people who were in permanent residential aged care on 30 June 2019 shows that:

-More than half (57%) of the residents were diagnosed with a mental health or behavioural condition.
+- The majority (87%) were diagnosed with at least one mental health or behavioural condition.

-Women, people born in non-English speaking countries and people who prefer speaking a language other than English were more likely to have a ‘high’ rating across all three assessment areas.
+- Individually, women, people born in non-English speaking countries, and people who prefer speaking a language other than English, were overall more likely than other people to have a ‘high’ rating across all three assessment areas.

 What is the Aged Care Funding Instrument (ACFI)?

 The ACFI is a tool used to assess and provide basic information on the care needs of a person in permanent residential aged care.
-The ratings—high, medium, low or nil—are used to allocate government funds to these facilities.
+The ratings—high, medium, low or nil—are used to allocate government funds to residential aged care service providers.

 The ACFI contains 12 questions used to assess how much help a person needs in nutrition, mobility, personal hygiene, toileting, continence, cognitive skills, wandering, verbal and physical behaviour, medication, depression and complex health care.
-These questions all relate to the three ACFI assessment areas (also called care domains).
+These questions relate to the three ACFI assessment areas (also called care domains)—activities of daily living, cognition and behaviour, and complex health care.
 Responses to ACFI questions are rated on a scale of A to D and are used to determine the level of care a person needs.
 Mental health or behavioural diagnoses, along with other medical diagnoses, can be recorded but the ACFI is not designed to be a comprehensive assessment tool.